-Personal training is primarily focused on exercise and, while it’s a great thing to be able to offer clients, it’s not necessary to be a good wellness coach.
+Personal training is primarily focused on exercise.
+While it’s a great thing to be able to offer clients, it’s not necessary to be a good wellness coach.
 Life coaching is another branch in the coaching family and is more focused on helping others create changes in their lives in general (not specifically about wellness or health).

 Finding a Holistic Coaching Program

 Many trainings out there spend most of the time focusing on one thing, whether that’s nutrition, exercise, health conditions caused by lifestyle choices, or a single system of thought (such as Ayurveda).
-But when you want to use many tools to help your clients and to create a custom solution just for them, you need to learn about many different ways to help.
+Many times, you want to use several tools to help your clients and create a custom solution just for them.
+Then, you need to learn about many different ways to help.

-When researching a particular program, make sure to look through their training outlines to find out if they teach many different approaches to wellness.
+When researching a particular program, make sure to look through their training outlines.
+This will help you to find out if they teach many different approaches to wellness.
 Ensure that they offer comprehensive and in-depth coursework in all parts of holistic health and wellness, including nutrition, exercise, relationships, finances, career path, purpose, and spirituality (similar to IAWP’s Wellness 360 approach).
 You’ll find the best solutions to help your future clients when you approach wellness from this holistic mindset.